GoldenStack/makea.cat/README.md

 many text fields on makea.cat include a translation into [catalan](https://govern.cat/gov/). this is because .cat is short for catalunya/catalonia, and .cat domains are required promote the catalan language and culture! i have learned that this is never checked, but i translated it anyway.

-don't make fun of my
+don't make fun of my code ok it's great

 ---

-NOTE: now that i have somewhat of a platform, please listen to the (unofficial) makea.fish album!!!
+NOTE: now that i have somewhat of a platform, please listen to the (unofficial) makea.fish album!!! i'm not involved with them at all i just really like the album

 https://pegasusinn.bandcamp.com/album/makea-fish